-In the case of reductions or eliminations of delivery obligations, the Approved Vendor must demonstrate what measures have been taken that do not adequately cure the situation (such as filing and receiving an insurance claim that is inadequate to restore the system to operation).
-For the suspension of delivery obligations, the Approved Vendor must demonstrate that reasonable measures are being taken to have a timely restoration of production.
-Approved suspension of delivery obligations will serve to change the end date for the 15-year REC delivery timeline to reflect the time the delivery obligations were suspended.
+suspension of delivery obligations, the Approved Vendor will need to demonstrate that reasonable measures are being taken to have a timely restoration of production.
+Approved suspension of delivery obligations will change the end date for the 15-year REC delivery timeline to reflect the time the delivery obligations were suspended.

-An Approved Vendor may also determine that a system is not performing at the level expected in the absence of force majeure circumstances.
+An Approved Vendor may also determine that a system is not performing at the level expected.
 In this circumstance, the Approved Vendor may request to have the delivery obligation related to that system within its portfolio reduced in exchange for the return to the utility of a payment adjustment to account for all undelivered RECs at the original delivery level as of the time of the request.